MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 **Bot related policy apply**

-1. Must send Welcome message with value proposition & how to use the app​
+* Must send Welcome message with value proposition and how to use the app​

-1. Must be responsive and fail gracefully for topics that it doesn’t specialize ​
+* Must be responsive and fail gracefully for topics that it doesn’t specialize ​

-1. Must not spam users by sending multiple messages in short succession​
+* Must not spam users by sending multiple messages in short succession​

 ### Validation guidelines for action-based message extension in Copilot

-1. Plugin must show all data parameters that are being sent to the app and ask for confirmation of the action from user [Platform]​
+* Plugin must show all data parameters that are being sent to the app and ask for confirmation of the action from user [Platform]​

-1. Data shown in 3P service (through dialogue), is reflective of confirmation provided by user [Works only for supported dialogues]​
+* Data shown in 3P service (through dialogue), is reflective of confirmation provided by user [Works only for supported dialogues]​

-1. A confirmation of the completion of the action is shared by the plugin in form of card etc. [Bot sent card is not supported]​
+* A confirmation of the completion of the action is shared by the plugin in form of card etc. [Bot sent card is not supported]​

-1.Action taken by user is correctly reflected in 3P service ​
+* Action taken by user is correctly reflected in 3P service ​

-1. Modification requests by user prior to confirmation of the action, must be honoured [Platform]​
+* Modification requests by user prior to confirmation of the action, must be honoured [Platform]​

-1. If plugin encounters an error while completing the action, graceful failure along with the way forward message must be shared to user [details TBD]​
+* If plugin encounters an error while completing the action, graceful failure along with the way forward message must be shared to user [details TBD]​

-1. Bulk delete actions should not be supported [details TBD]​
+* Bulk delete actions should not be supported [details TBD]​

-1. Description checks [Same as plugins]​
+* Description checks [Same as plugins]​

-1. Compound utterances via Multi parameter (3 or more) ​
+* Compound utterances via Multi parameter (3 or more) ​

-1. Include at least 3 sample prompts in the manifest​
+* Include at least 3 sample prompts in the manifest​

 ### Validation guidelines for type B actions in Copilot

-1. When user query is not complete or does not match for action intent, plugin must ask user for clarification related to required fields for calling an action [Platform] ​
+* When user query is not complete or does not match for action intent, plugin must ask user for clarification related to required fields for calling an action [Platform] ​

-1. Plugin must show what data is being sent to the app and ask for confirmation of the action from user [Platform] ​
+* Plugin must show what data is being sent to the app and ask for confirmation of the action from user [Platform] ​

-1. Data shared/ sent by user gets correctly reflected in the confirmation​
+* Data shared/ sent by user gets correctly reflected in the confirmation​

-1. Action taken by user is correctly reflected in 3P service - Dev​
+* Action taken by user is correctly reflected in 3P service - Dev​

-1. Modification requests by user prior to confirmation of the action, must be honoured by plugin [Platform] ​
+* Modification requests by user prior to confirmation of the action, must be honoured by plugin [Platform] ​

-1. A confirmation of the completion of the action is shared by the plugin in form of card ​
+* A confirmation of the completion of the action is shared by the plugin in form of card ​

-1. If plugin encounters an error while completing the action, graceful failure along with the way forward message must be shared to user [Details TBD] ​
+* If plugin encounters an error while completing the action, graceful failure along with the way forward message must be shared to user [Details TBD] ​

-1. Multi delete scenario should not be supported [Details TBD]​
+* Multi delete scenario should not be supported [Details TBD]​

-1. Description checks [Same as plugins]​
+* Description checks [Same as plugins]​

-1. Compound utterances via Multi parameter​
+* Compound utterances via Multiparameter​

-1. Include at least 3 sample prompts in the manifest
+* Include at least 3 sample prompts in the manifest

 <!--
 ## Compound utterances